 4. Challenges are there

-As hinted at earlier, a career change won?t come by a snap of the fingers.
+As hinted at earlier, a career change won’t come by a snap of the fingers.
 It takes some time and effort to finally get in there and be productive.
-Every aspect of your life will be touched including family, social, and financial wise.
+Every aspect of your life will be touched including family, social, and finances.
 The demand of the new job and the environment are other areas.

 If your wages are going to be cut, definitely your finances will also be affected negatively.
 It will require that you start putting things in place in terms of your insurance and other areas you are committed to.
 Ideally, you should have set up an emergency fund to help you with such changes.
 Finally, you have to prove yourself all over again in a career change, a psychological phenomenon that you probably didn’t have to do in some time.
 You must be humble enough to step back a bit and learn new company patterns and models.
 You must be ready to confront this and overcome.